cozy/cozy-libs/README.md

 ## Deleted packages

 - cozy-mespapiers-lib : lib has been merged again in [mespapiers](https://github.com/cozy/mespapiers) in 2024.
 Last commit where it exists in this repo: `b49bd1f6b71446235b2c5a702a13584765787ce8`.
 [Removal PR](https://github.com/cozy/cozy-libs/pull/2641).
+- cozy-scanner : lib was used for qualifications that are now in [cozy-client](https://github.com/cozy/cozy-client).
+Last commit where it exists in this repo: `cd79f20a4c2e807ec57893548594e2a5f430eba7`.
+[Removal PR](https://github.com/cozy/cozy-libs/pull/2649).